-- 20. The application of the proportionality principle may lead to the complete neutralisation of some requirements20.
-Complete neutralisation can be applied to: - the requirements on the pay-out process, discussed under section 4.4., starting from paragraph 114.
+Neutralization can be applied to:

+- the requirements on the pay-out process, discussed under section 4.4., starting from paragraph 114.
 This kind of neutralization can be based on either "proportionality between institutions" (as explained in 1.2.2. below) or "proportionality between categories of staff" (as explained in 1.2.3. below).
-This means that some institutions, either for the total of their Identified Staff or for some categories within their Identified Staff, can put aside the requirements on variable remuneration in instruments, on deferral and on retention). - the requirement to establish a remuneration committee (hereafter 'Rem Co'), as discussed from paragraph 52 of these guidelines.
+This means that some institutions, either for the total of their Identified Staff or for some categories within their Identified Staff, can put aside the requirements on - o variable remuneration in instruments; - o retention; - o deferral; - ex post incorporation of risk for variable remuneration. - the requirement to establish a remuneration committee (hereafter 'Rem Co'), as discussed from paragraph 52 of these guidelines.